JorenVandewalle/MasterMind-AI/docs/Knuth_Algorithm_Explained.md

 ### Step 4: Make the Next Guess

 - From the remaining candidate codes, select a guess.
-  - You can select the first candidate in the remaining list or use some strategy to maximize the chances of eliminating more incorrect codes.
+  - You can select the first candidate in the remaining list or use some strategy to maximize the chances of eliminating more incorrect codes. (we will use a min-max strategie for this explained later)

 - Submit this guess to the game and receive feedback.